mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token-legacy.md

 ### To subscribe to the Groove RESTful API
 1. Visit <https://datamarket.azure.com>.
-2. Click **Sign In** in the upper right corner.
+2. Click <strong>Sign In</strong> in the upper right corner.
    ![SignIn]

 3. Register with the Microsoft account of your choice.
    If you don't have a Microsoft Account, you'll need to create a new one.

    ![Registration]
 4. Accept the Terms of Use.
    ![Accept ToU]

 <a name="register">

 ## Register your application with Azure Marketplace
 </a>
 After subscribing to the Groove RESTful API, you must register your application with Azure Marketplace.

 ### To register your application with Azure Marketplace
 1. To register your application, sign in with the Microsoft account you used above.
    ![Login Azure]
-2. Click **My account** and then **Developers** in the menu on the left side of the screen.
+2. Click <strong>My account</strong> and then <strong>Developers</strong> in the menu on the left side of the screen.
    ![my account]
-3. Click the **Register** button, or go directly to <https://datamarket.azure.com/developer/applications>.
+3. Click the <strong>Register</strong> button, or go directly to <https://datamarket.azure.com/developer/applications>.
    ![Registered applications]
 4. Fill in the form with the required information.
    You can define your own client ID and application name.
 You must supply a URI for redirection to obtain the access code.
 A description is optional.
    ![Register your app]

     >Note
       The client secret value is not shown in the preceding screenshot.

 5. Take a note of the client ID and the client secret value.
    The secret value should be hidden from the client.
 The secret value should be used only on the server side for Azure Marketplace server authentication, to prevent it from being stolen and used by someone else.

 ![Registeredapp2]